lldzlldz/Data-science-project/README.md

 Our topic will be on promoting healthy living among individuals by analysing chronic diseases.
 In particular, these are our problem definitions

 ## Problem Definition
-1. To see how we can prevent chronic diseases by investigating the factors that cause heart disease.
+1. To see how we can prevent chronic diseases by investigating the factors that causes heart disease.
-2. To investigate if the conditions causing heart diesase also causes other diseases
+2. To investigate whether heart disease also causes other diseases

 ## Project Summary